kolenaIO/kolena/docs/dataset/core-concepts/index.md

 ### Datapoints

-Datapoints are versatile and immutable objects with the following key characteristics:
+Datapoints are versatile and immutable objects.
+A datapoint is a set of inputs that you would want to test on your models and has the following key characteristics:

 - **Unified Object Structure**:
   Datapoints are singular, grab-bag objects that can embody various types of data,